-Summary: A teacher researcher who studied the experiences of five minority students over the course of a school year offers concrete suggestions for improving the learning experience of middle/high school students in general, and EL students in particular.
+Summary: A teacher researcher who studied the experiences of five language-minority students over the course of a school year offers concrete suggestions for improving the learning experience of middle/high school students in general, and English learners in particular.
 This article could be examined as a model of teacher inquiry and student advocacy.

 Original Date of Publication: 1990

 Won Joon told me that his math teacher is a nice person, but confuses students by not answering their questions during class and asking them to come after school.
 He said that when his teacher does this, many students give up for the period.
 Juan explained that his English teacher helps him become a better writer because she emphasizes the process of writing.
 Jennifer’s chemistry teacher is very flexible and lets her use her Korean-English dictionary on all assignments and tests.
 Susan became depressed in her Algebra 2A class because the teacher did not believe she could handle the work in English.
 Proudly, she informed me that in a very short time she has proved herself by getting the best grades in the class.
 Jorge worried because one of his teachers talks too quickly and is difficult to understand.
 These five students and I have spent the last two semesters discovering how ESL students learn in the content areas.